atom711/vna-calibration-de-embedding/README.md

 ## Objective & Purpose

 This is an implementation of a 2-port cascading scattering transfer matrix inversion pipeline to achieve free-space de-embedding across an 8-18 GHz frequency sweep.
-By utilizing network matrix manipulation in scikit-rf, the engine models how uncalibrated system reflections inject standing-wave-like interference anomalies onto an ideal, lossy Device Under Test (DUT).
+By utilizing network matrix manipulation in scikit-rf, I am able to model how uncalibrated system reflections inject standing-wave-like interference anomalies onto an ideal, lossy Device Under Test (DUT).

-When conducting open-air RF material testing, moving beyond perfect coaxial cables introduces immediate physical propagation complexities.
+Open-air RF material testing introduces physical propagation complexities.
 Chief among these is aperture phase error.
-Because a standard horn antenna launches energy as an expanding spherical wavefront, phase velocity vectors do not arrive simultaneously across a flat target sample.
+Because a standard horn antenna emits energy as an expanding spherical wavefront, phase velocity vectors do not arrive simultaneously across a flat target sample.
 If the sample panel is positioned too close to the antenna apertures, this spatial phase gradient corrupts the scattering matrix measurements.

 To ensure uniform plane-wave propagation assumptions remain valid, the testing geometry must be configured beyond the Rayleigh far-field boundary threshold: